-In summary, drill & blast is the only practical method for the large underground openings and irregular shapes that characterize the central UDF area (offices, test areas, storage, etc).
-A drill & blast excavation technique was also considered to be the most efficient method of repository room development due to the geometry and dimensions of the proposed rooms.
-In all cases, to minimize the extent of the EDZ, a controlled drill & blast approach appears best.
+In summary, controlled drill & blast is the only practical method for the large underground openings and irregular shapes that characterize the UDF area (offices, storage areas, etc).
+For the UDF's test placement rooms, as well as for the UFC placement rooms in the main repository, a TBM-based approach is considered best.